What to do when you receive your Student route visa?

 - the Sponsor Licence Number (SLN) of the institution that you intend to study at

 - that the start and end dates of the permission are correct

 - work conditions (see how many hours a week can I work?)

 - for some students, the condition to register with the police (see Police registration).

 If any of this information is incorrect, ask for it to be changed immediately, before you travel to the UK.
 If there is no time for the error to be corrected before you travel, ask the entry clearance post for advice.

 If your visa ends too soon, or if your work conditions are stricter than they should be, or if you have a condition to register with the police when you should not, you can ask for these errors to be corrected before you travel.
 Alternatively, you can travel to the UK and then request a correction of the visa error later.
+You can ask the staff in the International and Student Experience Team to submit a request for a correction on your behalf.
 See BRP and visa problems

 What happens if your passport or BRP is lost or stolen